philgentric/klik/python_for_ML/Readme.md

 - face recognition
 - image similarity on demand: for one picture in a folder get the 5 closest pictures in the same folder
 - image similarity for the whole folder: sort the folder by image similarity
-- image de-duplication by similarity (in a folder): find quasi-duplicated images
+- image de-duplication by similarity (in a folder): find quasi-duplicated images (with 2 variants, one uses distance=0 to detect images that differ by extremely small details such as metadata discrepancies)

 All use python open-source code and models.